 The Marxist theory describes a number of alleged contradictions in a capitalist society, but the solutions that Marxists offer -- the class struggle, bloody revolutions, and dictatorship of the proletariat -- contain their own contradictions.

 Exploitation is the cornerstone of the Marxist theory.
 Labor theory of value correctly states that labor is the source of wealth, but the conclusion is that owners of capital are not entitled to any share of wealth created by labor.
 In practical terms, it means that if you own a chicken farm, then your workers create 100% of wealth and value; you create nothing.
 It does not matter that you bought the land, built the chicken farm, and created jobs for your workers.
 Now your workers are being exploited by you, the worthless owner of the chicken farm.
 Exploitation means that you pay your workers less than they deserve.
 And how much do they deserve?
-They deserve to be paid so much that your profit equals to zero.
-It means that selling price equals to the cost of production.
-Any profit is a "surplus value" and the evidence of exploitation.
+They deserve to be paid so much that your profit equals zero.
+It means that the selling price equals the cost of production.
+Any profit is a "surplus value" and evidence of exploitation.

 Marxists are agitating to create a better world, where there is no profit, no surplus value, and no exploitation, but how exactly the promised better world will be better than the present capitalist system?
 The history of Russian Revolution offers a good understanding of how Marxist brainwash the population with promise of a better future, then make them fight for the better future, and then, when given total control of the government, create institutions of such inhumane terror that any shortcomings of the capitalist system look absolutely insignificant.

 In 1917 Russian Marxists promised to confiscate land from owners of big estates and to redistribute that land to poor peasants.
 At that time close to 90% of Russia's population were poor peasants.
 90% of Russians military were also poor peasants.
 Agitated by Marxists, soldiers and sailors of military bases around Petersburg, which was the capital of Russia at the time, stormed, guns blazing, and took control of all most important buildings housing the government institutions of Imperial Russia.
-Almost overnight, the mighty Russian Empire has collapsed and disintegrated.
+Almost overnight, the mighty Russian Empire collapsed and disintegrated.

 And how the peasants were rewarded?
 They were given land, but were obligated to sell agricultural products to the government at 20% of fair market price.
-The government exported wheat and some other agricultural products, and use the profit to pay for import of the industrial machinery from the West.
+The government exported wheat and some other agricultural products, and used the profit to pay for import of the industrial machinery from the West.
 That is how industrialization in the Soviet Union was financed.
 It was financed by robbing the peasants silly.